 from 14:00 CEST until 12:00 noon on Saturday 17 September

-SPF 22, is a 22 hour experimental radio art composition by interdisciplinary conceptual sound artist Ricardo iamuuri Robinson.
-These recordings use a variety of tarpaulins made from different raw materials (such as aluminum foil, durable plastic, and waterproofed canvas).
-Each tarp recording collects site specific ambiance and subtle movements performed by black bodies.
-Archival audio clips ranging from political interviews, news weather reports, and sunscreen warnings, will contribute to the overall sonic marathon.
-This radio art transmits voices and sounds which articulate the interrelationship between sunlight and the struggle against forces determined to control where it shines.
-The resulting 22 hour broadcast will become a meditation articulating a historical conflict, thereby leaving the listener to reimagine a future inspired by a new solar narrative.
+SPF 22, is an experimental 22-hour radio composition created by interdisciplinary conceptual sound artist Ricardo iamuuri Robinson.
+This recording integrates a variety of sonic landscapes to convey the journey of black skin.
+Robinson used tarpaulins made of various raw materials such as aluminum foil, durable plastic and waterproof canvas to depict the skin.
+Each tarp recording brings together site-specific atmospheres and radical movements made by one's own black body.
+There are also audio excerpts from archives ranging from political interviews, weather bulletins and sunscreen warnings, contributing to this overall sound marathon.
+This radio art transmits voices and sounds that articulate the interplay between black skin and the fight against the forces determined to control where it shines.
+The resulting 22-hour broadcast is a meditation articulating a historical conflict, allowing the listener to embody a space inspired by a man's quest for a new solar narrative.

 Ricardo iamuuri Robinson is an interdisciplinary conceptual sound recordist, composer, and visual artist whose work explores acoustic ecologies: a discipline studying the relationship between human beings and their environment, mediated through sound.
 His work activates and responds to his own personal mantra, “The listener is always the composer.”
 Packed in this statement is an expansive truth – humans, across time and space, encounter sound through bias filtrations.
 Humans navigate the world and its multifaceted harmonics as who they are; through their experiences and their positionalities.
 Sound is site-specific, yet world-trekking; it is planetary – if not experienced through the ear, then through the hum and resonance in the body.